belindadunu/Deployment-5.1/README.md

 - Managing plugins, credentials, and global configurations

 **Jenkins Agent**:
-- Registering itself with the main Jenkins master
+- Registering itself with the main Jenkins server
-- Accepting and executing build jobs assigned by the master
+- Accepting and executing build jobs assigned by the controller
 - Performing actual build, test, package, and deploy steps
-- Communicating job results and artifacts back to master
+- Communicating job results and artifacts back to the Jenkins controller
 - Managing tools, dependencies, and resources required by jobs

 This separation of concerns provides scalability, availability, speed, and security benefits.